Contact the Staff

 Bannerman Scholarship Benefit Golf Tournament*, 8:30 a.m.-2:30 p.m.

 Have fun shooting a round of golf in support of scholarships!
-Registration fee includes breakfast, one mulligan and one red tee, greens fees, cart and lunch at Broadmoor Golf Links.
+Registration fee includes breakfast, one mulligan and one red tee, greens fees, cart and lunch at the Black Mountain Golf Course.
 Please arrange your own transportation to the golf course for this event.
 Cost: $65.

 French Broad River Raft Trip*, 8:30 a.m. - 1:00 p.m.